Jack polynomials and orientability generating series of maps: Introduction

 \subsection{The main conjecture}

-Based on the special cases above, on some theoretical results of this paper and some computer exploration, we formulate the following conjecture: \begin{themainconjecture} To each map $M$, one can associate some weight $\vagueweight_M(\gamma)$ such that \begin{itemize} \item $\vagueweight_M(\gamma)$ is a polynomial with non-negative rational coefficients in $\gamma$ of degree (at most)
+Based on the special cases above, on the theoretical results of this paper, and some computer exploration, we dare to formulate the following conjecture. \begin{themainconjecture} To each non-oriented map $M$ one can associate some weight $\vagueweight_M(\gamma)$ such that: \begin{itemize} \item for every $\lambda$ and $\pi$, the following formula holds:

+where the sum runs over all \emph{non-oriented maps $M$ with the face-type $\pi$}; \item $\vagueweight_M(\gamma)$ is a polynomial in variable $\gamma$ with non-negative rational coefficients, of degree (at most)

 where is the Euler characteristic of $M$.
-Moreover, the polynomial $\vagueweight_M(\gamma)$ is an even (respectively, odd) polynomial if and only if the Euler characteristic $\chi(M)$ is an even number (respectively, an odd number). \item for every $\lambda$ and $\pi$, the following formula holds
+Moreover, the polynomial $\vagueweight_M(\gamma)$ is an even (respectively, odd) polynomial if and only if the Euler characteristic $\chi(M)$ is an even number (respectively, an odd number). \end{itemize} \end{themainconjecture}